HaraldWeber/dotfiles/README.md

 This will open the pdf in your standard pdf reader.

+## tmux

+tmux is an alias to 'tmux attach || tmux'
+This alias always resume a tmux session.
+If there is no session just start tmux.

 ## tmux-remote

 This is a script to easily create a shared tmux session.